gimesketvirtadieni/slimstreamer/README.md

 ```

 If you got version 7.x (or above) installed, it will do for compiling SlimStreamer.
-However GCC version 7.x is not yet shipped by default for most Linux distribution.
+However GCC version 7.x is not yet shipped by default for most Linux distributions.
 In other words you will see some lower version of the compiler, which leads to a question how you should upgrade it to version 7.x (which supports C++17).
 Here you go: